 The culture around construction employment has made a dramatic shift in recent years.
 As baby boomers begin to retire and with millennials now making up 35% of the workforce, many general contractors are wondering how to make their organization more attractive to younger workers that don’t see construction as a fulfilling career choice.

-A skill gap in the construction industry isn’t necessarily a bad thing.
+A skills gap in the construction industry isn’t necessarily a bad thing.
 A relatively small gap in the demand and supply is a good indicator of a growing industry and allows workers to change jobs to further their careers.
 On the other hand, too many job openings in relation to the available workers leads to difficulty filling positions, and the pipeline for workers is falling behind the demand.

 In a survey done by the Associated General Contractors of America (AGC) it was found that 80% of contractors are having difficulty finding skilled workers.
-This difficulty is amplified by the urgency of replacing an aging workforce that is moving towards retirement.
+This difficulty is amplified by the urgency of replacing an aging workforce that is moving toward retirement.

-In this article we’re going to explore different ways you can use your data to help reduce your skills gap.
+In this article, we’re going to explore different ways you can use your data to help reduce your skills gap.

 Understand your skill gaps